Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 ---

-## 3. Start the OpenAI-Compatible API Server
+## 3. Start the Local Model Server

-Start the model server:
+Start the model server on a private local port:

 ```bash
 cd /workspace/llama.cpp